sagheerahmadGmit/GraphTheory/README.md

 Learning more about the shunting yard algorithm

 http://tldp.org/LDP/Bash-Beginners-Guide/html/sect_04_01.html
-A little more insight on reegular expressions
+A little more insight on regular expressions